 When tooth decay or cavities sneak in, they can cause damage to your gums and teeth – resulting in the loss of a tooth.
 Today’s modern procedures can protect your teeth and stop tooth loss if your teeth have become damaged.
-Modern Family Dental Care uses the best practices to provide Charlotte and Concord root canal therapy to prevent and correct tooth decay or loss.
+Modern Family Dental Care uses the best practices to provide patients in Northlake ,and University Concord Mills root canal therapy to prevent and correct tooth decay or loss.

-If you’re experiencing mild to severe tooth pain and / or swollen gums surrounding a tooth, you should schedule an appointment with a dentist immediately.
+If you’re experiencing mild to severe tooth pain and/or swollen gums surrounding a tooth, you should schedule an appointment with a dentist immediately.
 Why?
 Because you may need a root canal.
-Root canal therapy can prevent tooth loss if your tooth or the nerves connecting your teeth have become damaged by decay.
+Root canal therapy can prevent tooth loss if your tooth or the nerves connecting to your teeth have become damaged by decay.

 If you are experiencing any of the following symptoms, contact us today:

-At Modern, we only use the most advanced dental technology and techniques to give our patients beautiful, healthy smiles.
+At Modern Family Dental Care, we only use the most advanced dental technology and techniques to give our patients beautiful, healthy smiles.
 If you’re interested in learning more about our root canal therapy, contact us today.
-Our friendly, caring staff are happy to answer questions you may have about any of our dental services near Charlotte.
+Our friendly, caring staff are happy to answer questions you may have about any of our dental services in Concord Mills, Northlake.

 1) Will I be in Pain After the Procedure?